 Who is this Robin Hood?

 Sir Robin of Locksley, Earl of Huntingdon.
 Member of King Richard's guard who has just returned from fighting with him in the Crusades, where he was honored by the king for saving his life.
-He appears to have lost his taste for killing and just wants a peaceful life on his lands, and maybe to win back the Lady Marian (daughter of the previous Sheriff of Nottingham) whom he left behind when he joined Richard to leave for the Holy Land.
-He's cocky, all too aware of his talent and charms, and although he genuinely wants to help the poor people of the land suffering under the Sheriff and his men, he also wants to make sure he gets the credit and love of the people for his help.
+He appears to have lost his taste for killing and just wants a peaceful life on his lands, and maybe to win back the Lady Marian (daughter of the previous Sheriff of Nottingham, a strong character determined to defend her own opinions as she sees fit) whom he left behind when he joined Richard to leave for the Holy Land.
+He's cocky, mischievous and all too aware of his talent and charms.
+And while he genuinely wants to help the poor people of the land suffering under the Sheriff and his men, he also wants to make sure he gets the credit and love of the people for his help.

 |S1's initial Sherwood gang: Will, Allan, John, Robin, Roy, Much|

 He is accompanied by his trusted servant Much, once a Locksley serf, now a freed man eager to receive his reward for his devoted service to his master.
 Both an endearing character (entirely devoted to Robin), and comic relief (his obsession with food...).
-Robin and Much will find themselves joining and leading a band of outlaws in Sherwood Forest (including familiar names Allan A Dale, Will Scarlet, John and eventually Tuck, with a few original elements).
+Robin and Much will find themselves joining and leading a band of outlaws in Sherwood Forest (including familiar names Allan A Dale, Will Scarlet, John and eventually Tuck, with a few original elements thrown into the mix).

 What's going on here?